Linguly/.github/profile/README.md

 ### Shared Context

 Shared Context is a set of information shared between Linguly Agents to recognize a user's [language state](#language-state) and [learning goals](#learning-goal) in order to adjust the learning experience accordingly.
 > The `DB Proxy` pictured in the architecture will be the connector switch to enable us trying different types/instances of Dbs.
-However, in the initial implementation it will be simplified.
 > **NOTE**: Shared Context is a core concept in Linguly.
 Using Shared Context we should be able to change Agents and learning logic but still continue our learning journey without interruption.

 #### Learning goal